PCBoyGames/Simply-Love-Combo-Fonts/README.md

 ## I am a font owner and I do not want my font in this list.
 What should I do?
 If you have a GitHub account, you can leave this as an issue.
 If not, don't worry.
 GitHub accounts are free to make.
+However, in such case you do not want to make an account, send an email to simply-love-combo-fonts@gmail.com and let me know which font to remove and I will.